odoo/documentation/content/developer/howtos/website_themes/theming.rst

 Fonts
 ~~~~~

 You can embed any font on your website.
-The Website Builder automatically makes them available in
+The Website Builder automatically makes the available in
 the font selector.

 **Declaration**